Home Health Nurse Resume Example

 - Time management skills

-In your certifications section, list any professional certifications or licenses that are relevant to working as a home health nurse.
+In this section, include any home health nurse certifications, training or licenses you hold that are relevant to the job.
 These might be licenses that show you're qualified to operate certain equipment, or certifications that give you the edge over candidates with otherwise similar career history.
-Therefore, add any necessary licenses and certifications in this section, along with valid dates so employers can see you're still qualified for the job.
+Therefore, make sure you list the dates of your certifications and licenses so employers can see they're up-to-date and valid.

-Take a look at some example certifications for a home health nurse resume below:
+Review the list below for some suitable certifications for a home health nurse resume:

 - Certified Case Manager, 2022